dax-side/harmony-booking-api/README.md

 1. Login to obtain a token
 2. Include the token in the Authorization header of your requests:
    `Authorization: Bearer YOUR_TOKEN_HERE`

+## Payment Processing

+The API includes a simulated payment system for handling booking payments.
+In the current implementation:

+1. Users can process payments for bookings using various payment methods
+2. The system updates booking status to 'confirmed' once payment is processed
+3. Payment details are stored with the booking

+**Supported Payment Methods**:
+- Credit Card
+- PayPal
+- Bank Transfer
+- Cash

+**Note**: The current implementation simulates payment processing.
+In a production environment, this would be integrated with a real payment gateway like Stripe, PayPal, or Square.

+## Recent Updates

+### Version 1.1.0
+- Added consistent error handling with appropriate HTTP status codes
+- Fixed type issues with Mongoose models and controllers
+- Added TypeScript support for all API components
+- Improved query handling with proper type safety
+- Updated Mongoose model hooks to use current supported methods

+### Version 1.0.0
+- Initial release of the Harmony Booking API
+- Basic CRUD operations for all resources
+- Authentication with JWT
+- Role-based access control

 ## Error Handling